0.01

 License Test codecov Release RubyGem Version RubyGem Downloads

 This is a helper Gem to test the various Vox Pupuli Puppet modules.
-This Gem provides common functionality for rspec-puppet based testing.
+This Gem provides common functionality for rspec-puppet based testing and static code analysis.
 The aim is to reduce the boiler plate and need for modulesync.

 Usage